udictihub/udicti-community/community-plans/udicti-year-plan(2022-23).md

 During the orientation, the students will have to apply to get a chance to be in Udicti Community.
 Why will they apply, it's because we want to filter the best, most determined, and disciplined members.

-This application will be open to all students, as we discussed earlier it’s wise to move with the second year and above because they are already familiar with University life and will have a high chance of already figuring out what they want to do.

-Despite this, this will not hinder serious first-year students from getting into the program.
+This application is be open to all students that fit the designed criterias that will be enlisted in the application form.

 When we officially Open We will drill the plan as follows:

-This program we have partenered with **StartHubAfrica** in training students on tech-preneurship.
+This program currently , we have partenered with **StartHubAfrica** in training students on tech-preneurship.

 | Duration(When ?)   | Activity   |  Explanation  | Deliverables     |
 |---|---|---|---|